Who can apply

 • public health care facilities and public hospitals, including projects that take place on public health care and public hospital property.
 Health care facilities that are private and meet the eligibility criteria above may be eligible

-For the project proposal to be eligible for funding, you must clearly and completely tell us:
+For the project proposal to be eligible for funding, you must clearly explain:

 • how the project addresses the accessibility and safety needs of persons with disabilities

-• how the project increases the opportunities for persons of disabilities to participate in and contribute to their community and/or a workplace
+• how the project increases the opportunities for persons with disabilities to participate in and contribute to their community and/or a workplace

 • which programs, service or employment opportunities persons with disabilities will be able to access after the project is in place